AvijitBhattacharjee/Restful-Microservice-using-Golang/README.md

     3. Discard one book from library if it got damaged.
     4. Reserve one book from library.
     5. Release one book to library.
-    6. Search books by Author..
+    6. Search books by Author.

 This microservice has been implemented in golang.
 All modules having their own uni test cases.